 Seminal paper

-Agrawal and Asonov’s seminal paper analyze acoustic emanations using keystroke press peaks rather than release peaks.1 They converted the audio sample using Fourier transform techniques to switch to frequency rather than time based measurements.
+Agrawal and Asonov’s seminal paper analyzes acoustic emanations using keystroke press peaks rather than release peaks.1 They converted the audio sample using Fourier transform techniques to switch to frequency rather than time based measurements.
 They were 79% accurate based off of 300 test clicks.
 The implantation needed supervised training to evaluate that the user typed correctly.
 That is, the researchers needed to know what the user was typing beforehand to train the algorithm.

 Second paper building on original research